Weighted Pseudorandom Generators for Read-Once Branching Programs via Weighted Pseudorandom Reductions: WPRG for standard ROBPs.

 By Lemma~\ref{lem:sampler for small error}, we get a $\varepsilon$-WPRG for $\mathcal{B}_{(n,s,w)}$ with seed length

 and weight $\poly (nw/\varepsilon)$.

 \end{proof}

-\subsection{Application: a WPRG for regular branching program with a better seed length}
+\subsection{Application: a WPRG for regular branching program with a better seed length.}

 One application of our WPRG is to improve the WPRG for regular ROBPs by Chen, Hoza, Lyu, Tal, and Wu\cite{chenWeightedPseudorandomGenerators2023}.
 Their construction can be viewed as a weighted pseudorandom reduction from long regular ROBPs to short standard ROBPs with large alphabets.
 Then they fool the short ROBPs with an INW generator.
-We show that if one replaces this INW generator with our WPRG instead, then we can slightly improve the seed length.
+We show that if one replaces this INW generator with our WPRG \cref{thm:final WPRG revised} (or alternatively, by the WPRG of \cite{chenImprovedErrorReduction2026}) instead, then we can slightly improve the seed length.

-First we recall the 'Weight' of an ROBP defined in \cite{bravermanPseudorandomGeneratorsRegular2014}, which is different from the weight of a WPRG. \begin{definition}[Weight of ROBPs] Let $f\in \mathcal{B}_{n,s,w}$ be an ROBP.
+First we recall the ``Weight'' of an ROBP defined in \cite{bravermanPseudorandomGeneratorsRegular2014}, which is different from the weight of a WPRG. \begin{definition}[Weight of ROBPs] Let $f\in \mathcal{B}_{n,s,w}$ be an ROBP.
 For every $v\in [n]\times [w]$, let $f^{v\to}$ denote the subsection of $f$ starting at $v$ and has the same accept nodes as $f$.
 Let $E$ be the edges of $f$.
 We define the weight of $f$ as:

 \end{definition}

 Recall that we denote the class of all regular ROBPs of length $n$, width $w$ and alphabet $\Sigma=\{0,1\}^{s}$ as $\mathcal{R}_{n,s,w}$.
 Our result can be stated as the following. \begin{theorem} For every $w, n, s \in \mathbb{N}$ , and every $\varepsilon>0$, there exists an explicit $\varepsilon$-WPRG for $\mathcal{B}_{n,s,w}$ with seed length